ssvassiliev/Basics_of_Computers/_episodes/02-Computer_Components.md

 read write execute   read write execute    read write execute 1     1     1  (7)  1     1      0  (6)    1    0     0 (4)

-Because each binary triplet has 8 values in the range 0 - 7, it is convenient to represent it with an octal number.
-As a result, a three-digit octal number represents a specific file permission (for example 764).
+Because each binary triplet has 8 values in the range 0 - 7, it is convenient to represent it with a single octal number.
+As a result, a three-digit octal number represents a complete specific file permission for all groups of users (for example 764).
 The first digit is for owner permissions, the second digit is for group permissions, and the third is for other users.

-- Only one set of rwx bits are ever used.
+Note: - Only one set of rwx bits are ever used.
 User takes precedence over group which takes precedence over other.

-## Poll #3:
+## Poll #2:
 What numeric code would you use if you wanted the permission to be 'rwx -w- r-x'?
 1. 764